petrishindmitry1997/js-brain-games/README.md

 ### Code Climate badge maintainability:
 [![Maintainability](https://api.codeclimate.com/v1/badges/9ba7608f0bfe9ed1442d/maintainability)](https://codeclimate.com/github/petrishindmitry1997/qa-auto-engineer-javascript-project-44/maintainability)

+## Brain-Games:
+This is a set of logical mini-games launched from the console.
+List of games: Game: "Calculator" Game: "Parity Check" Game "Is it a prime number?"
+Game "Arithmetic Progression.

+### To install the package you need:
+- clone repositories
+- install npm (command `make install` from the root directory)
+- create a local link (command `npm link`, possibly threats to run under sudo)

 ### Game "Even number check"
 ```
 Answer "yes" if number even otherwise answer "no".